 We hope that kitty won't mind being dusted with flea powder but really there are some things that are done for kitty's own good and using flea powder is on the list.

-Flea powder for cats is another option in the fight against fleas.
-Use flea powder instead of or in addition to, using collars, sprays, shampoos and spot treatment.
+Flea powder for cats is used instead of or in addition to, using collars, sprays, shampoos and spot treatment.

 Flea powder can be used as a standalone treatment if the flea problem is not severe or it can be used as an addition to other treatments to have the best possible ongoing results.